awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.md

 12. &X-Amz-Signature=1dc9dd716f4855e9bdf188c70f1cf9f6251b070b68b81103b59ec70c3e7854b3
 ```

-#### Effect of Maintenance on Existing Migration Tasks<a name="CHAP_ReplicationInstance.MaintenanceWindow.Effect"></a>

-When an AWS DMS migration task is running on an instance, the following events occur when a patch is applied:

-+ If the tables in the migration task are in the replicating ongoing changes phase \(CDC\), AWS DMS pauses the task for a moment while the patch is applied\.
-The migration then continues from where it was interrupted when the patch was applied\.

-+ If AWS DMS is migrating a table when the patch is applied, AWS DMS restarts the migration for the table\.

 ## Working with Replication Engine Versions<a name="CHAP_ReplicationInstance.EngineVersions"></a>

 The *replication engine* is the core AWS DMS software that runs on your replication instance and performs the migration tasks you specify\.
 AWS periodically releases new versions of the AWS DMS replication engine software, with new features and performance improvements\.
 Each version of the replication engine software has its own version number, to distinguish it from other versions\.

 When you launch a new replication instance, it runs the latest AWS DMS engine version unless you specify otherwise\.
-For more information, see [Working with a Replication Instance in AWS Database Migration Service](#CHAP_ReplicationInstance)\.
+For more information, see [Working with an AWS DMS Replication Instance](#CHAP_ReplicationInstance)\.

 If you have a replication instance that is currently running, you can upgrade it to a more recent engine version\. \(AWS DMS doesn't support engine version downgrades\.\) For more information, including a list of replication engine versions, see the following section\.